LODSContent/SkillableLabSolutions/OfficeVL-ESX-Manifest.md

 ## Using this Template

+>[+Alert]Saving changes
+>
+>If you customize the software environment the changes need to be saved to become persistent.
+Review the section below on committing changes to see how to do this.

 >[+]How do I activate Microsoft Windows?
 >
 >Activating Windows for labs can be achieved one of three ways depending on your use cases: